 Ebb Tide Ocean Farms

 Inspired by the prospect of regenerative farming close to home, Evie Witten & Rand Hagenstein founded their family-run kelp farm in Halibut Cove.
-They’re also part of the Kachemak Kelp Hub team.
+They’re also part of the Kachemak Kelp Innovation Hub team.

 Snug Harbor Seafoods